kylpo/react-playbook/patterns/Injector-Component.md

 Notice how much easier it is to identify the injectors?
 Also, we can now easily see that there are two elements added to the DOM (two do not have a postfix `_`).

 ## It Gets Better
-Can you spot the errors in this render?
+Can you spot the error(s) in this render?

 ```jsx
 <Style_ />